KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 - translates it into instructions that the OS can understand known as system calls or function calls (involves understanding the command syntax and any arguments provided)
 - then passes these instructions to the OS (the OS processes the instructions and provides an output)

 Binary Translation: The shell does not directly convert commands into binary, it translates them into system calls or instructions that the OS understands.
-The OS and its underlying hardware ultimately process these instructions, often involving binary at the lower level.
+The OS and its underlying hardware ultimately process these instructions, involving binary at the lower level.

 ## Programs and Binaries
 Commands can be considered to be small programs.
 These programs are written in a programming language and then compiled into a format that the computer can execute called a binary.